WeDu-official/WeDu-official/README.md

-this is wedu's official account and all of our software is here
+this is wedu's official account and all of my software is here

-**CURRECTLY I'MFOCUSING ON DISB's DEVELOPMENT TO RELEASE THE NEXT VERSION**
+**CURRECTLY I'M FOCUSING ON DISB's DEVELOPMENT TO RELEASE THE NEXT VERSION**